willbuckingham/node-rest-mysql/README.md

 1. `npm install`

-2. create a `credentials.j`s file in the root of the repo
+2. create a `credentials.js` file in the root of the repo

    ```javascript
    module.exports = {